 We know what works to end homelessness.
 Now we need our leaders to commit to our bold solutions, and invest in them at scale.

 The Golden State has long been embodied by the California Dream: a home, a good job, and a safe place to raise a family or make your place in the world.
 As a result, we are the world’s fifth largest economy and are home to some of the world’s biggest companies and wealthiest people.
 But Californians are also familiar with the ways in which that Dream has turned into a nightmare.
-Over 151,000 Californias are homeless on any given night.
+Over 160,000 Californias are homeless on any given night.
 The failure of our leaders to address this humanitarian crisis has led to untold human suffering and trauma for our unhoused neighbors.

-This funding would be combined with local and federal resources and invested in the solutions we know work to end homelessness.
 Some funding would go to non-profit organizations to create more housing affordable for people experiencing homelessness and households with low incomes.
 Other funding would go to cities, counties and homeless continuums of care to invest in innovative models and housing solutions, tailored to the needs of each community.
 It would support previous state investments, like the successful Homekey program, by funding ongoing costs to operate these projects and fund services for people who need them.